andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 --

-terminate markdown segment
+terminate markdown segment with | ..?

-sneak first result is not highlighted

-test gregsexton/gitv
-just did this!

 new register /copy paste plugin